 What Information Does Risk Neutral Skewness Contain?
-Evidence From Momentum Crashes
+Evidence From Price Rebounds and Momentum Crashes

 59 Pages Posted: 27 Feb 2018 Last revised: 23 Jun 2020

-Stocks with high option-implied risk-neutral skewness (RNS) have positive abnormal returns driven by positive reversals following poor performance.
-This performance reversal also underlies momentum crashes.
-Consistent with this commonality, the RNS anomaly is strongest in periods of post-recession rebounds when momentum crashes occur.
-Furthermore, the momentum anomaly is strongest (weakest) in stocks with the lowest (highest) RNS, indicating a positive relationship between RNS and momentum crashes.
-We generalize our findings to all stocks by constructing an RNS factor-mimicking portfolio and find that a momentum strategy that avoids high skew factor loading stocks, which are more likely to experience positive performance reversals, has superior performance to both the standard and risk-managed momentum strategies.
-Our results hold after controlling for trading frictions, firm characteristics, and risk factors.
+Positive option-implied risk-neutral skewness (RNS) predicts next-month abnormal underlying stock returns driven by upward rebounds of previously undervalued stocks.
+The RNS anomaly is strongest in periods of post-recession rebounds when momentum crashes occur.
+Furthermore, the momentum anomaly is strongest (weakest) in stocks with the most negative (positive) RNS.
+We generalize our findings to non-optionable stocks by constructing an RNS factor-mimicking portfolio, finding that a momentum strategy that avoids performance reversals has meaningfully superior performance.
+Our results hold after controlling for trading frictions, firm characteristics, and common risk factors.

 Keywords: Risk Neutral Skewness, Momentum, Return Predictability